Krnkreddy/Udemy-Coupon-Scraper-from-CourseFolder-Telegram/README.md

 | version2\_browser\_open.py          | Used Playwright to open pages, but tabs were closing early and caused timeouts.              |
 | version3\_playwright\_open\_tabs.py | Tried to solve captchas and open tabs manually; hit timeout issues and inconsistent results. |

-Final version resolves all these problems by:
+The final version resolves all these problems by:

-- Removing strict timeouts
+* Removing strict timeouts
-- Handling CAPTCHA failures
+* Handling CAPTCHA detection cleanly
-- Scraping only clean Udemy coupon URLs
+* Scraping only clean Udemy coupon URLs
+* Storing seen Telegram message IDs for efficient repeated runs

 ---